COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

-The Fetal Heart Program at Children’s National Hospital offers innovative and state-of-the-art care.
+The Prenatal Cardiology Program at Children’s National Hospital offers innovative and state-of-the-art care.
 With advancing technologies, imaging of the fetus has improved substantially in the past 5 years.
 With new ultrasound equipment that has very high resolution and techniques such as transvaginal ultrasound, the heart may be imaged as early as 11-12 weeks gestation.
 The pictures that can be obtained are limited, but in most cases it is anticipated that major heart abnormalities will be identified.
 This service is used as an adjunct to the standard fetal echocardiogram that is done at 18-20 weeks, though seeing the heart at this early stage may be extremely helpful to select families with an understanding that the diagnosis will need to be confirmed later in the pregnancy.